Pre-certification, pre-authorization and second surgical opinion

-After each episode of care, Mayo Clinic will send you an itemized statement detailing your charges.
-This document is not a bill.
-It will provide the detailed visit information that will not appear on your Monthly Statement of Account (see below).
-Please keep this information for your records.
-The Itemized Statement of Charges includes:
+After you receive care, Mayo Clinic will send you an itemized statement of charges.
+View a sample itemized statement (PDF).
+This document isn't a bill.
+It will provide detailed visit billing information that won't appear on the monthly statement of account.
+Please retain this information for your records.

-- Identification of and information concerning your health plan, if applicable
+- Identification of and information concerning your insurance company, if applicable

-The Monthly Statement of Account has the following important features:
+The monthly statement of account has these important features:

-- Lists the payments and adjustments made on each account since your previous monthly statement
+- Account Activity.
+This is the summary of new charges and detail of payments and adjustments made on each visit since the previous monthly statement.

 Billing questions and answers